instructure/canvas-lms/doc/api/tools_xml.md

 ```

 The `status_url` will be polled to determine when the content should be
-retreived.
+retrieved.
 The response MUST include a `status` key; this key will be used to
 determine when the tool considers the export process to be completed whether it
 has been successful or not.
 When this field contains `complete` Canvas will then
 attempt to use the `fetch_url` to retrieve the exported data.
 In the case of